agilecrm/widget-api-html/README.md

 This API allows you to develop HTML widgets for AgileCRM.

-Widgets are small application that can be built by end users and embedded in a contact’s page in AgileCRM.
-They are HTML/JavaScript segments that are executed whenever a contact page is loaded.
-Every contact page contains an HTML segment allocated for custom widget.
+Widgets are small applications that can be built by end users and embedded in a contacts/companies page in AgileCRM.
+They are HTML/JavaScript segments that are executed whenever a contact/company page is loaded.
+Every contacts/company page contains a HTML segment allocated for custom widget.

-Custom widgets have access to contact details and/or external resources in order to display meaningful data.
-These widgets add extra functionality to the AgileCRM contacts page.
+Custom widgets have access to contact/company details and/or external resources in order to display meaningful data.
+These widgets add extra functionality to the AgileCRM contact/companies page.

 *Custom* tab, located at `https://<your_domain>.agilecrm.com/#add-widget/` provides the option to add a custom widget.
 Upon clicking the dropdown, you see that there are two ways to upload a widget - HTML and URL.
 You have to select `HTML` option from drop down menu to use methods in this doc.

-HTML/JavaScript segment are embedded on the contact page.
-It is executed at the AgileCRM server whenever a contact page loads.
+HTML/JavaScript segment are embedded on the contact/company page.
+It is executed at the AgileCRM server whenever a contact/company page loads.
 It can access external resource in the form of jsonp object.
-***Access:*** Global widget property, widget property wrt to contact, and contact details.

 ####Notes:
 1. AgileCRM supports HTML5 specifications.
 Please write a widget which is compatible with HTML5.

-2. jQuery library (version 1.7.2) is already loaded and ready for use if needed.
+2. jQuery library (version 1.10.2) is already loaded and ready for use if needed.
 Do not import any other version jquery library with the widget as it can result into compatibility issues.

+3. Bootstrap css & javascript library (version v3.0.0) is already loaded and ready for use if needed.
+Do not import any other version Bootstrap library with the widget as it can result into compatibility issues.

-3. As modern browsers have started to block [mixed content](https://blog.mozilla.org/security/2013/05/16/mixed-content-blocking-in-firefox-aurora/), all resources must be accessed using secure (https) connection.
+4. As modern browsers have started to block [mixed content](https://blog.mozilla.org/security/2013/05/16/mixed-content-blocking-in-firefox-aurora/), all resources must be accessed using secure (https) connection.

+***Access:*** Global widget property, widget property wrt to contact, and contact details.

 Functions can be broadly categorized in the following three groups based on their domain.